 If you haven’t established a unique name for your business yet, or have not considered using one, create one for your online presence.
 A brand name should be memorable, easy to communicate and sound trustworthy.

 If you’re stuck on ideas for a name, we recommend using Shopify’s Business name generator for some ideas.
 This tool will generate some random names that don’t already exist as brand names in their database.
 This tool cannot check outside of Shopify for the names it generates, so create a shortlist of the ones you like the most and research to see if any other businesses like yours use these names.

 4. Consider registering extra domains if your brand name could be easily misspelled

-Registering additional domain names is totally optional and can add up to a considerable chunk of your expenses.
-If you have the budget for a couple of extra domain names, it could be invaluable for securing all of your possible leads.
+Registering additional domain names is optional and can add up to a considerable chunk of your expenses.
+If you have the budget for a couple of different domain names, it could be invaluable for securing all of your possible leads.
 Covering your bases with additional domains that are intentionally misspelled can mitigate this.

-There are a few key elements that could cause people to misspell your name, such as: easily
+There are a few key elements that could cause people to misspell your name, such as: easily.

 - Repeated letters (alliteration), which could be misspelled with only one of the repeated letters;

 - Alternative spellings of common words – such as “shop” if your name uses “shoppe”;

 - As well as any other common misspellings you may have noticed when communicating with your client base.